DigitalTibetan/DigitalTibetan/docs/ebook_reader_kindle.md

 ## Ebook sources

 - Visit [Lotsawa House](https://www.lotsawahouse.org), and select any text on the site.
 You will find an `EPUB` download link on each page for every text.
 - Email the downloaded `epub` file to your Kindle email address.
-(Note: Do __not__ try to transfer the document via USB, your Kindle won't be able to read `epub` directly.)
+(Note: Do __not__ try to transfer the epub document via USB, your Kindle won't be able to read `epub` directly.
+It is however possible to locally convert `EPUB` into Amazon's proprietary `kfx` format, see [Ebook tools](ebook_tools.md) for the non-trivial conversion process.
+The resulting files can be copied locally and distributed independent of reliance on clouds.)

 ```{Admonition} Strange rectangles instead of Tibetan?
 :class: tip